jameshume/jehtech/src/html/ble.md

 * Access address
     * 32-bites in size.
-    * Advertising - for broadcasting data or when advertising, scanning, or intiatin connections
+    * Advertising - for broadcasting data or when advertising, scanning, or intiating connections
-    * Data access address - used in connection adter a connection has been establish between two devices
+    * Data access address - used in connection after a connection has been establish between two devices

 * Header
-    * Different for ad vs data packet.
+    * Different for advertisement vs data packet.

-* The shortes allowable packet is with no data is 80 microseconds long.
+* The shortest allowable packet is with no data is 80 microseconds long.
 * Longest allowable packet is a fully loaded advertising packet, 376 microseconds long.
 * Typical advertising packet is 128 microseconds long.
 * Typical data packet is 144 microseconds long.

+#### Advertising
+* Allows device to broadcast prescense and therefore connections.
+* Broadcast data, e.g. supported services, name, etc.

 ### HCI - Host Controller Inteface
 * Sends commands to controller and receives events back.